-The art of planting and caring for vines is just one of the aspects that attracted Bledsoe to the discipline.
+just one of the aspects that attracted Bledsoe to but his time at WSU.

 "The whole process intrigues me from being able to start with a piece of dirt and end up with a work of art in a bottle," he explains.
 "I got to the point in football, I don't want to say where I knew everything, but it was not intellectually challenging on a daily basis anymore.
 In this business you literally keep learning every day for the next 50 years because it is continually changing and evolving and new and different all the time.